sisrfeng/kaggle_DFL/README.md

-this folder mimics /kaggle  in kaggle' s kernel.
+This folder mimics "/kaggle"  in kaggle' s kernel.

-'s' in s_kaggle means 'slash'
+"s" in s_kaggle means "slash".